Ishemalove/Qualityquest/README.md

-# 🌐 Quality Assurance Hub - About Page
+# 🌐 QualityQuest

-Welcome to the **Quality Assurance Hub** repository!
+Welcome to QualityQuest
 This project is a simple, elegant **About Page** built with **HTML, CSS, and JavaScript**, styled with multiple layers of purple for a modern look.
 It introduces users to the purpose of the website, services offered, and commitment to quality assurance.